 This is a two platform station to the immediate east of a level crossing.
-The main station building is on the eastbound platform and it is a miles east of Midcalder Junction.
+The main station building is on the eastbound platform.
+There is a small car park.

 There was a goods yard to the north of the station, approached from the east.